-Initially focussing upon the challenge to encourage continuation of instrumental learning beyond whole class tuition, the project has moved on to address the difficult period of transition between primary and secondary schooling.
-Play On has involved the following:
+Initially focussing upon the challenge to encourage continuation of instrumental learning beyond whole class tuition, the project later moved on to address the difficult period of transition between primary and secondary schooling.
+Play On involved the following:

 - Setting up four creative ensembles in primary schools across the two boroughs, coached by music service staff with input from Philharmonia musicians

 - Four specially tailored schools concerts at the Rose Theatre, Kingston, by the full Philharmonia Orchestra, presented by Tim Steiner

 - A performance at the Queen Elizabeth Hall by the primary school ensembles, devised and presented by Tim Steiner and involving music service staff and Philharmonia musicians